felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 ### Meta Title

-Meta titles should be capitalised following HubRise’s title rules.
+Meta titles should be capitalised following HubRise's title rules.
 For more information on capitalisation rules, see [Capitalisation](#capitalisation).
 In accordance with these rules, the metal titles should be written in **Title Case** with no full stop at the end.
 The meta title should be the same as the page title, but it can be longer and include a reference to HubRise for SEO purposes.

 For example: LivePepper Connection to HubRise Configuration.